The introduction.

 Besides the impossible tasks I ran into before, Water Bug II is actually a pretty innovative iteration on the first game.
 Even so, it needs some work as well.
 Adding lives and the ability to replay boards would be good suggestions for this version as well.
 The two impossible boards really need some work.
 They aren’t bad, just need the difficulty brought down just a little.

-That is the one thing that irked me with earlier games.
+That is the one thing that irked me with my earlier games.
 Since humans have a limit, many games just would increase difficulty beyond most human reaction.
-This is difficult, this is impossible.
-That isn’t a good way to make a game fun.
 Water Bug does a great job of being challenging with the randomness of the game.
-There is no value in making it even harder.
-With a few tweaks, I really think it can be the great game I thought it could be.
+Water Bug II tries to be a harder version which lands a bit flat.
+Some boards are nearly impossible and that isn’t a recipe for making a game fun.

 Comments on this article: